 Beryl is located in the Central-West Orana region of NSW.
-Load in the area supplied from Beryl BSP is forecast to steadily increase to 90MW summer peak and 87MW winter peak in 2030, as per the latest 10 year forecast.
-Clause S5.1a.4 of the NER requires TransGrid to plan and design equipment for voltage control of its network to maintain voltage levels within 10 per cent of nominal voltage.5 The power system must be operated in a satisfactory operating state, which requires voltages to be maintained within these levels, both in normal operation and following any credible contingency event6.
+Load in the area supplied from Beryl BSP is forecast to steadily increase to 106 MW summer peak in 2031/32 and 106 MW winter peak in winter peak in 2031, as per the latest 10 year forecast.
+Clause S5.1a.4 of the NER requires Transgrid to plan and design equipment for voltage control of its network to maintain voltage levels within 10 per cent of nominal voltage.7 The power system must be operated in a satisfactory operating state, which requires voltages to be maintained within these levels, both in normal operation and following any credible contingency event8.